 As you stroll around Porto, you can't fail to notice the ceramic painted blue tiles.
 They are on a number of churches and cathedrals, most notably Carmo and Capela das Almas churches.

-For me though, the most outstanding place to enjoy the blue tiles is at São Bento Station.
+For me though, the most outstanding place to enjoy the blue tiles is at São Bento Train Station.
 I spent quite a while in here just admiring the time and dedication it must have taken to create the decoration.

 5. Walking Along The River Douro

-Walking along the river Douro is a great way to pass some time, and at night, the bridge is beautifully illuminated.
+Walking along the Douro river is a great way to pass some time, and at night, the bridge is beautifully illuminated.

 I preferred the walk on the other side of the river, so that I could look on to the city, and also admire the bridge.
 There's also a cable car ride here, which offers some wonderful views.
 A river cruise is another good way to experience Porto from a new angle.